openbrainsrc/makeci/README.md

 Thus, you will need to have SSH keys in place to access GitHub in this way.

+There is an example [upstart](http://upstart.ubuntu.com/) configuration file in `upstart/` if you want to run Makeci as a service under Ubuntu.

 ## Build configuration

 Makeci will try to build you repositories by running